 Wall mounted bathroom sinks are one of the most commonly used sinks in bathrooms today.
 They work with just about any size or style of bathroom and have a timeless look.
 A wall-mounted sink adheres to the wall (of course), and the pipes underneath are often exposed with nothing underneath.
 They can be quickly and easily installed and swapped out.
-Plus, cabinets or ceramic columns can be installed underneath to give more storage options or hide the unsightly piping.
+Plus, cabinets or ceramic columns can be installed underneath to give more storage options or hide the exposed plumbing if you choose to.

 Because they are super space-saving and easy to swap out, they are commonly found in small bathrooms, especially in rental units or apartment complexes.
 But they also work great for small half baths and guest bathrooms.
 If you can find a secure wall and anchor to a wall bracket, you can install your wall-mounted sink on your own relatively easily!
 The fixtures are often attached directly to the ceramic sink but can easily be swapped out for updated ones if you ever want to redecorate.

 Wall mount sinks have morphed into a design that works for modern bathroom design, but it is actually one of the oldest sink styles in plumbing history.
-There are many benefits to installing a wall-mount sink, and one of the easiest to DIY.
+Their timeless appeal has never gone away and there are many benefits to installing a wall-mount sink including being one of the easiest to install yourself.

 Pros of Wall-Mounted Sinks: